 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2019) Malaria risk due exclusively to P. falciparum exists throughout the year, especially in the western provinces of Dajabón, Elias Pina and San Juan.
-In 2015, transmission increased in the National District and the provinces of Santo Domingo and La Altagracia, specifically in Bávaro district.
+WHO—International Travel and Health (current online update, Country List)(2021) Malaria risk due exclusively to P. falciparum exists throughout the year, especially in the provinces of Santo Domingo, San Cristóbal and the Distrito Nacional.
 Risk in other areas is low to negligible.
-There is no evidence of P. falciparum resistance to any antimalarial drug.
+No evidence of P. falciparum resistance to any antimalarial drug has been reported.

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).